 Boyds PYO (Pick Your Own) Blueberries, 828 Shands Road, Christchurch.

-Thank you all for your custom and support and we look forward to seeing you next season. 👍❤️😊
+Thank you all for your custom and support, we look forward to seeing you soon! 👍❤️😊

 When open our normal operating hours are 10 am to 5pm

 We normally just open to the public for PYO on Friday, Saturday and Sunday.

 But please keep an eye on this site, just in case we open earlier (or have to close for what ever reason) 🤠

 Remember also that google is on the other side of the planet and often don't have a clue about our opening times, so just make things up, so best to keep an eye on this site instead, thank you.

 Remember to be safe on the road, if you're driving from CHCH and there's a lot of cars, please drive another 200 metres to Alameda Place and do a U-turn there, where the road is wider.

 Because of the ridiculous bottle neck on the new Southern motorway into Rolleston, half of the disgruntled Rollestonians choose to use Shands Road instead, for their daily commute.

 The safest way to turn into our property is to drive past it another 200 metres to Alameda Place, do a U-turn there and double back.